CS559/wednesday-test-harshal95/NOT_FOR_STUDENTS/index01.md

 For more information on workbooks, see $WP.workbooks.
 For more information on using a local server, see $WP.tools#Local_Web_Server

+Note: this workbook is a little wordier and more "make sure you know how to do things" then future ones are likely to be.

+In the future, we'll be doing graphics programming.
+This workbook is about making sure you are ready!

 ## Local Server Check

 You should always "run" the web pages served by a local server.